 The scenario above would most commonly come into play if an expert failed to take an injured player out of his or her rankings.
 In that example, it is important that the expert is penalized for offering advice that could lead fantasy owners to make a poor decision.

-After the results are calculated for the entire player pool across experts, we rank the experts by position from top to bottom based on their Accuracy Gap.
-As noted above, a lower gap is considered better because it indicates that an expert’s predictions were closer to the actual production of the players evaluated.
-For the Overall assessment, we add up the Accuracy Gap totals from the QB, RB, WR, and TE positions.
+Now that we have the weekly scores converted to z-scores and have dropped the worst one for each expert, we add together the remaining 16 weeks to get a season-total score for each position.
+For the Overall assessment, we add up the scores for QB, RB, WR and TE.
 DST and K are excluded because (a) many experts do not produce rankings for these positions, (b) they represent the widest spectrum of fantasy scoring, which can impact the results, and (c) many fantasy owners believe that predicting performance for these two positions involves much more luck relative to the other positions.
-We do this calculation for each individual week and then sum the scores of the 16 weeks evaluated to determine which experts have provided the most accurate advice over the course of the season.
+We still calculate season-total accuracy for DST and K so we can recognize the experts who were the best at those positions, even though they don’t impact the Overall accuracy competition.

 We hope this detailed overview was helpful.
 Thanks for taking the time to learn more about our accuracy system!